KristianLyng/compiz/README.rst

 ===========

 Compiz is a plugin-based compositing window manager for the X desktop.

+It provides a visually pleasing way to manage your window, with features ranging from basic window movement, resizing and placement, to signature plugins such as the rotating cube and wobbly windows.

 This particular repository is a work in progress to merge various Compiz-components and make things easier for users and developers alike.